Welcoming back students

 We also recognize that this pandemic is having a crippling impact on the Harrisonburg and Rockingham County economy.
 As part of our commitment to community engagement, the university has convened a group of thought leaders to form an Economic Development Council to identify ways to better coordinate and utilize the resources of the university to support economic growth activities and initiatives.
 This Council will be responsible for economic development strategic planning, and will be critical to ensuring that JMU serves the broader community as an anchor institution in recovery from the devastation wrought by the pandemic.

 Related to the university’s leadership, as we continue to confront increasingly complex issues as an institution, I have reconfigured and expanded the university’s leadership team, which will now be known as the President’s Cabinet.
 This group of 20 leaders from across campus is diverse and inclusive, with each member bringing their own background and expertise to university governance.
-The full composition of the cabinet can be found here, and this group’s guidance will be critical as the university flexes and adapts in these unprecedented times.
+The full composition of the cabinet is available, and this group’s guidance will be critical as the university flexes and adapts in these unprecedented times.

 Finally, maintaining a safe in-person experience this fall is going to take every single one of us, working as one, to look out for each other’s health and safety.
 For those students taking this pandemic seriously and adhering to guidance, thank you, and please continue to model the JMU way of looking out for one another.
 Thank you to our JMU parents and families for entrusting us with your students, and to our faculty and staff who are the heartbeat and lifeblood of this institution.